People Also Ask SEO: How to Optimize for PAA Boxes

 Three details matter:

-The same pattern wins featured snippets, which means a page optimized for PAA often picks up snippet citations for free.
+The same pattern wins featured snippets, which means a page optimized for People Also Ask often picks up snippet citations for free.
 Treat them as compounding wins.

 The minimum viable FAQPage schema wrapper: